 Research Experiences for Undergraduates (REU) projects in the Department of Statistics are designed to involve students in meaningful ways in ongoing research programs.
-During the REU at Rice, STAT-DATASCI program, participants will work closely with faculty members, graduate students, and/or undergraduate mentors on current research projects, make short progress presentations to their peers during program meetings, make a formal poster presentation of their research experience at the end of the program, and submit a written, final report describing the results of their research.
+During the REU at Rice University, STAT-DATASCI program, participants will work closely with faculty members, graduate students, and/or undergraduate mentors on current research projects, make short progress presentations to their peers during program meetings, make a formal presentation of their research experience at the end of the program, and submit a written, final report describing the results of their research.
 Throughout the program, students also participate in professional development events and social events.
 Our goal is that the students participating in the REU program will make significant contributions to ongoing faculty research and, more importantly, gain an appreciation for and an interest in graduate school and a future research career in data science or statistics.

 Our faculty have projects in a variety of key research areas.
 Learn more about our Research Focus Areas.

 REU opportunities at Rice STAT-DATASCI are available in seven general areas, most of which also include application domains:

 - Bayesian Statistics